 d) Prevalence of chlamydia/gonorrhoea in participants at each college at baseline and at 7 months.

-2. A perspective on the acceptability of TnT in FE colleges, emerging from qualitative interviews This will be described in more detail elsewhere.
+2. A perspective on the acceptability of TnT in FE colleges, emerging from qualitative interviews including barriers and facilitators to uptake and possible harms.
+This will be described in more detail elsewhere.

 3. Estimate of the cost per person screened and treated in TnT versus usual care.
 Detailed analysis plans for these health economic assessments will be documented separately by the trial’s health economist.